-UNDP and the Global Environment Facility support the Government’s plans to double marine protected areas, and improve their overall management.
+UNDP and the Global Environment Facility support the Government’s plans to double Marine Protected Areas, and improve their overall management.
 In close cooperation with national partners, this includes:

-● Improving the legal and regulatory framework that supports setup and management of protected areas;
+• improving the legal and regulatory framework that supports setup and management of protected areas;

-● Preparing a strategic plan for marine and coastal protected areas;
+• preparing a strategic plan for marine and coastal protected areas;

-● Assisting protected area administrations with management and business plans of protected areas, including cost-effective management, conservation approaches, participation with conservationists and local communities;
+• assisting protected area administrations with management and business plans of protected areas, including cost-effective management, conservation approaches, participation with conservationists and local communities;

-● Demonstrating management and business planning at the marine protected area of Karaburuni-Sazani;
+• demonstrating management and business planning at the marine protected area of Karaburuni-Sazani

 • Identifying and marking buffer zones for existing coastal protected areas followed by appropriate management scenarios.

 What have we accomplished so far

 • The Management Plan for Karaburun-Sazan Marine Protected Area has been developed through a participatory approach, including four stakeholders’ workshops, consultative meetings, opinion polls, etc.

-- Enforcement and control mechanisms such as surveillance /patrolling in the target area of Sazan-Karaburuni, are ensuring mitigation and prevention of all kind of damages and environment pressures.
+• Enforcement and control mechanisms such as surveillance /patrolling in the target area of Sazan-Karaburuni, are ensuring mitigation and prevention of all kind of damages and environment pressures.

-- A number of Memorandums of Understandings have been implemented involving stakeholders in the process of surveillance, monitoring and law enforcements in protected areas.
+• A number of Memorandums of Understandings have been implemented involving stakeholders in the process of surveillance, monitoring and law enforcements in protected areas.

-- Six rangers work together with local structures based on an operational plan for controlling illegal fishing and hunting, grazing, fires.
+• Six rangers work together with local structures based on an operational plan for controlling illegal fishing and hunting, grazing, fires.

-- Socio-economic assessment of Sazan - Karaburuni marine and coastal protected area is guiding the development of ecotourism thus creating synergies with other ongoing initiatives in the marine area.
+• Socio-economic assessment of Sazan - Karaburuni marine and coastal protected area is guiding the development of ecotourism thus creating synergies with other ongoing initiatives in the marine area.

-- Strategic Plan on Marine and Coastal Protected Areas will inform a coordinated decision making for an ecosystem-based spatial management ensuring sustainable development while conserving and managing natural biodiversity and resources.
-It is included in the Biodiversity Strategy and Action Plan which is under development by the Ministry of Environment.
-In line with this, there are two new potential MPA under assessment namely Porto – Palermo and Rodoni Cape.
+• Strategic Plan on Marine and Coastal Protected Areas assists a coordinated decision making for an ecosystem-based spatial management, ensuring sustainable development while conserving and managing natural biodiversity and resources.
+It is incorporated in the Strategic Document of the Biodiversity Protection and Action Plan recently approved by the Government of AlbaniaIn line with this, there are two new potential MPA under assessment namely Porto – Palermo and Rodoni Cape.

-- A global performance management tool called Management Effectiveness Tracking Tool (METT) has been introduced in Marine Protected Areas.
+• A global performance management tool called Management Effectiveness Tracking Tool (METT) has been introduced in Marine Protected Areas.
 More than half of the local administration is trained how to use METT tools.
 The tool has established the baseline for further monitoring of the situation in the protected areas across the country in compliance with Conventions on Protected Areas and European Union requirements.

-- A Training Needs Assessment has been done and training modules for Marine and Coastal Protected Areas have been developed targeting the main stakeholders and personnel.
+• A Training Needs Assessment has been done and training modules for Marine and Coastal Protected Areas have been developed targeting the main stakeholders and personnel.
 A national workshop is organized with MCPA stakeholders nationwide where the training curricula and respective modules for the marine biodiversity conservation and management issues were also shared with participants.

 • A comprehensive public awareness and communications campaign has been implemented throughout the project implementation targeting national counterparts, students, civil society and the media.
-The campaignhelped raise awareness about the need to conserve the marine coastal protected areas.
+The campaign helped raise awareness about the need to conserve the marine coastal protected areas.

-- The Management Committee and the Project Board has been gathered to discuss, assist and support the project implementation and the management of Karaburuni-Sazani MPA.
+• The Management Committee and the Project Board has been gathered to discuss, assist and support the project implementation and the management of Karaburuni-Sazani MPA.